heroku/mcp-remote-auth-proxy/README.md

 #### Non-OIDC Providers

-Optionally, for Identity providers that do not support OIDC discovery, reference a [ServerMetadata JSON file](https://github.com/panva/openid-client/blob/v6.x/docs/interfaces/ServerMetadata.md) that contains the `"issuer"`, `"authorization_endpoint"`, `"token_endpoint"`, and `"scopes_supported"` fields.
+Optionally, for identity providers that do not support OIDC discovery, reference a [ServerMetadata JSON file](https://github.com/panva/openid-client/blob/v6.x/docs/interfaces/ServerMetadata.md) that contains the `"issuer"`, `"authorization_endpoint"`, `"token_endpoint"`, and `"scopes_supported"` fields.

 For example, Heroku Identity staging (or production) requires: